 Tourist Homes

-A tourist home is any dwelling that can be used as a permanent residence or for short-term stays.
+A tourist home is any dwelling that can be used as a permanent residence or for vacation rentals.
 The formal definition of a tourist home is: “a dwelling unit operated as a temporary place to stay, with or without compensation, and includes all vacation rentals of a dwelling unit."
 It can include an entire Dwelling Unit or just a single room.
+A Tourist Home is designated with a Code 21 assessment code.

 The characteristics that distinguish a tourist home from a dwelling unit used as a residence may include any of the following: